industry topics

 • At one time SawStop approached table saw manufacturers offering to license its patent portfolio technology, demanding an 8% royalty on the retail value of all table saws with the technology in addition to other terms that were onerous and not related to table saw safety.

-• A table saw manufacturer that is not a member of PTI tried to license SawStop’s patent portfolio technology but negotiations failed when the manufacturer alleged that SawStop demanded unreasonable royalties in excess of what was originally being sought.
+• A table saw manufacturer that is not a member of PTI tried to license SawStop’s patent portfolio technology, but negotiations failed when the manufacturer alleged that SawStop demanded unreasonable royalties in excess of what was originally being sought.
 An additional manufacturer of table saws that also is not a member of PTI reported that the company closed a manufacturing facility in Canada because of SawStop and that efforts to negotiate with SawStop were unsuccessful, noting "They don't want to share...they don't want to share with anybody."

 • If the Commission were to require SawStop technology on table saws, there can be no assurance that SawStop would willingly license technology on reasonable terms.
 In fact, if the government effectively requires use of the SawStop technology, SawStop could demand any license terms it wants or not grant any license at all.
 PTI and its members, of course, have nothing against patents.
-PTI does, however, challenge whether SawStop should be allowed to use the government to mandate the use of a technology that is so broadly covered with a web of patents and thereby force its competitors to incur exorbitant license fees and/or expensive patent litigation (which costs will be passed on to the consumers).
+PTI does, however, question whether SawStop should be allowed to use the government to mandate the use of a technology that is so broadly covered with a web of patents and thereby force its competitors to incur exorbitant license fees and/or expensive patent litigation (which costs will be passed on to the consumers).

-• In a recent court document filed in the U.S. District Court, District of Oregon, Mr. Gass stated "In recent years, we have declined various offers to license our technology."
+• In a court document filed in the U.S. District Court, District of Oregon, Mr. Gass stated "In recent years, we have declined various offers to license our technology."

 • In 2014, UL, in compliance with its Patent Policy, requested that SawStop identify specific patent claims that are essential for compliance with AIM requirements which were being considered for incorporation into the UL 987 standard.
 In response, SawStop declined to provide any type of statement concerning its patents, other than to say it reserves all its patent rights.

-Unintended Consequences Of The Sawstop Technology
+Unintended Consequences Of The SawStop Technology

 • Data supplied by SawStop concerning the number of table saw units sold and the number of reported blade contact incidences, demonstrates that operators are nearly five times more likely to contact the saw blade of a SawStop saw as opposed to the operator of a conventional table saw.